tiusty/Cocoon/docs/houseDatabase/houseDatabase.rst

 pull_mlspin_images.py

-* This script loads all the MLS images for homes already loaded into our locally databaes
+* This script loads all the MLS images for homes already loaded into our local database

 pull_ygl.py